wp-plugins/wimvideopro/README.txt

 = 2.3.3 =
 * Fixed Bug Video

+= 2.4 =
+* Added Wizard Registration and Video Payment

 == Upgrade Notice ==
 Into version 2.0 added Playlist videos and Report.
 When you update insert newly user and password wimtv.

-== Upgrade Notice ==
-Into version 2.0 added Playlist videos and Report.
-When you update insert newly user and password wimtv.
+Into version 2.4 added Wizard Registration and video and live payment.

 == Contacts ==
 For product support and general information: